Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Process Replication as Rational HDA

 The maps $d_{n} \from A_{n} \to A_{n+1}$ in \cref{fig:process-replication-construction}, where $A_{1} = A$, are constructed as in the following pushout diagram.
 In this diagram, we denote by $A^{\otimes n}$ the $n$-fold tensor product of $A$ with itself, where $A^{\otimes 0} = I$.
 For an HDA $X$, we write $X^{\varepsilon}$ for the HDA that has the same underlying precubical set but no starting and accepting states.

-The indicated maps $d_{n}$ form a chain and thus a filtered diagram.
-By taking the colimit of this chain and declaring the cell marked $0$ as starting cell, we obtain an HDA that accepts $L(A)^{(\ast)}$, the parallel Kleene closure of the language of $A$.
-That this is the case follows directly from \cref{languages-tensor} and \cref{hda-lang-filtered-colim}. \end{example}
+Intuitively, the HDA $A_{n+1}$ is given by extending $A_{n}$ to a full $n+1$-dimensional cube, where $A_{n}$ is included via $d_{n}$ as the ``front face''.
+In \cref{fig:process-replication-construction}, this inclusion is indicated by the vertex $0$, which is identified via $d_{n}$.
+The indicated maps $d_{n}$ form a chain of compact HDA and thus a filtered diagram $F \from \Cat{D} \to \HDAcomp$.
+By taking the colimit of $F$ and declaring the cell marked $0$ as starting cell, we obtain an HDA that accepts $L(A)^{(\ast)}$, the parallel Kleene closure of the language of $A$.
+That this is the case follows directly from \cref{languages-tensor} and \cref{hda-lang-filtered-colim}.
+Since each HDA in the chain is compact, $\colim F$ is locally compact, but this colimit is a HDA with infinitely many branches coming out of $0$. \end{example}